 For the best ease of use, it is encouraged to reserve a room in advance using these methods:

-Capen 565A is available on a first-come, first-served basis and is typically open Monday through Friday, 8:30 am - 5:00 pm.
+Capen 565A and Townsend B04 are available on a first-come, first-served basis and typically open Monday through Friday, 8:30 am - 5:00 pm.

 Jacobs School of Medicine and Biomedical Sciences (JSMBS) 6142 can be accessed within the JSMBS 6130 office suite and is typically open Monday through Friday, 7:45 am - 5:00 pm.